bigdawgbank/ie-bank/docs/CloudArchitect.md

 ### App Service Plan
 #### Description
-We're using the App Service Plan to provide us with the compute resources for hosting the App Service for Containers.
+We use the App Service Plan to provide compute resources for hosting the App Service for Containers.
 It defines the cost and performance tiers for the backend.

 #### Key Features
 - **Pricing Tiers**: